 Once suitable staff are identified based on their performance, integrity, and people-skills; it is important to assign them to relevant mentors who will be able to prepare them for leadership roles.
 This would involve close interaction with existing leaders, attending meetings with them, and seeing how they react to situations and offer solutions to problems both internal and external.
 Direct mentoring, face-to-face discussions, regular question and answer sessions, and strategic planning exercises are all key components of leadership training programs.

-In addition to these components, it is important to leverage the power of eLearning the train potential leaders.
+In addition to these components, it is important to leverage the power of eLearning to train potential leaders.
 The eLearning content can comprise video nuggets wherein actual thought-leaders can share insights into their best practices and daily schedules that can help craft success stories.
 Complementing these videos, the eLearning can be structured to incorporate actual case studies and examples wherein quick decisions have been taken to resolve issues.

 Watch tech-evangelist, thought-leader, and best-selling author – Rashim Mogha speak about ‘Fast-tracking your leadership career.’
 Her book “Fast-Track Your Leadership Career” offers valuable insights on leadership and is a must-read for emerging leaders.